Home & Mortgage

 of gross monthly income

-Includes housing costs plus all other monthly debt obligations: car loans, student loans, credit card minimums, personal loans, child support, and alimony.
+Housing costs plus every other debt payment.
+Car loans, student loans, credit cards, personal loans, child support.
+The whole picture.

 Ideal threshold